-Updated: June, 2017Summary of common traffic laws in North Dakota – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: December, 2023Summary of common traffic laws in North Dakota – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the North Dakota Department of Transportation website.

 In North Dakota, the maximum speed limit for cars is 75 mph.
 The maximum highway speed for trucks is also 75 mph.
-Maximum speeds may only apply to small sections of designated roads - not all highways.
+Speed limits vary by state and, in some cases, county-by-county.
 Always observe posted traffic laws and drive safely for the weather and road conditions.